 PISCATAWAY, N.J., USA, XX November 2012 – IEEE, the world's largest professional organization advancing technology for humanity, today announced that the IEEE 802.22™ Working Group (WG), recipient of the IEEE Standards Association (IEEE-SA) Emerging Technology Award, has completed and published the IEEE 802.22.2™ Standard for installation and deployment of the IEEE 802.22-2011 Standard on Wireless Regional Area Networks and the IEEE 802.22.1TM-2010 Standard.

 IEEE 802.22 systems will provide broadband access to wide regional areas globally and bring reliable and secure high-speed communications to under-served and un-served rural communities, which are estimated to include nearly half of the world’ s population.
 The IEEE 802.22-2011 is the first IEEE 802® standard for operation in the Television (TV) Whitespaces, defined as the available or un-occupied TV channels.
 It is also the first IEEE standard that focuses on broadband connectivity in rural areas where most vacant TV channels can be found, thus helping to bridge the “digital divide.”
+WhiteSpace Alliance™ has adopted the IEEE 802.22-2011™ into its Wi-FAR™ specification.

 This IEEE standard for Wireless Regional Area Networks (WRANs) takes advantage of the favorable transmission characteristics of the VHF and UHF TV bands to provide broadband wireless access over a large area up to 100 km from the transmitter.
 Each WRAN could deliver 22 Mbps to 29 Mbps, depending upon the country of deployment, without interfering with reception of existing TV broadcast stations.